 - British Council Collection: have a look at the British Council's collection of art, craft, design which has been gathered since the late 1930's to showcase the achievements of the UK's best artists, craft practitioners and designers abroad.

 - Hay Festival Digital: We're proud to be partnering with Hay Festival Digital which will feature performances, discussions, and interactive Q&As with over 100 of the world’s greatest writers and thinkers.
-It will stream online from 22 – 31 May 2020.
+It streamed online from 22 – 31 May 2020.
 The series includes readings and talks with poet and playwright Inua Ellams, author and broadcaster Afua Hirsch, and a star-studded gala night celebrating the Wordsworths with Margaret Atwood, poet laureate Simon Armitage, Benedict Cumberbatch, Stephen Fry, Vanessa Redgrave, Tom Hollander, Toby Jones, Helen McCrory and more.
+All events are available on Hay Player.

 - The Globe Theatre At Home: the prestigious "Wooden O" will premiere six of their productions for free on YouTube, releasing one every two weeks as from Monday 6 April, and you can also rent and buy an even larger collection of films (130 to be exact!), to enjoy via their video-on-demand platform, Globe Player.